Water Quality Reports

 grains per gallon

-But should other contaminants be regulated?
-The 1996 Safe Drinking Water Act amendments require that once every five years EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems.
+The Safe Drinking Water Act requires that once every five years EPA issue a list of unregulated contaminants to be monitored by public water systems.
+EPA fulfills this requirement through the Unregulated Contaminant Monitoring Rule (UCMR).

 UCMR testing provides scientifically valid data on the occurrence of these contaminants in drinking water.
 Health research is necessary to know whether these contaminants pose a health risk.

-In UCMR 5, EPA selected 29 per- and polyfluoralkyl substances (PFAS) and one metal/pharmaceutical — lithium.
+For the UCMR5, EPA selected 29 per- and polyfluoralkyl substances (PFAS) and one metal/pharmaceutical—lithium.

 PFAS are found in the blood of people and animals and in water, air, fish, and soil at locations across the United States and the world.